Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 }
 ```

 Now we've managed to collect our information from the device, our data from the routing table of our test device should be in the JSON format as can be seen above.
+As you can hopefully see we have 3 routes in the routing table for the sandbox device

 Now we've got the data, it's a matter of building our logic to test for the exact conditions in our data structures.
 At this point the better you are at writing Python the better you're going to be here at writing efficent tests.
 The flexibility of the pyATS framework, for example before a change is about to be made you could take a baseline of specific criteria such as: Number of routes in the routing table, number of BGP neigbours, number of OSPF adjacencies, the number of entries in an ARP table or pretty much any other criteria you want to test against.
 Below is an example workflow for pre/post change validation that I've devised: